fxu1024/fxu1024.github.io/docs/ds/impaladatacache.md

 - When Impala compute nodes and its storage are not co-located, the network bandwidth requirement goes up as the network traffic includes the data fetch as well as the shuffling exchange traffic of intermediate results.
 To mitigate the pressure on the network, you can enable the compute nodes to cache the working set read from remote filesystems, such as, remote HDFS data node, S3, ABFS, ADLS.

-- To enable remote data cache, set the --data_cache Impala Daemon start-up flag as below: --data_cache=dir1,dir2,dir3,...:quota
+- To enable remote data cache, set the --data_cache Impala Daemon start-up flag as below: `--data_cache=dir1,dir2,dir3,...:quota`
     - The flag is set to a list of directories, separated by ,, followed by a :, and a capacity quota per directory.
     - Cached data is stored in the specified directories.
 The specified directories must exist in the local filesystem of each Impala Daemon, or Impala will fail to start.
     - The cache can consume up to the quota bytes for each of the directories specified.

-- You configure a cache eviction policy using the --data_cache_eviction_policy Impala Daemon start-up flag: --data_cache_eviction_policy=policy.
+- You configure a cache eviction policy using the --data_cache_eviction_policy Impala Daemon start-up flag: `--data_cache_eviction_policy=policy`.
     - In Impala 3.4 and higher, you can configure one of the following cache eviction policies for the data cache:
         - LRU (Least Recently Used -- the default)
         - LIRS (Inter-referenece Recency Set)